 After finding herself in a desperate situation, 25-year-old Leanne only has herself to rely on.
 She became a nurse to help others, even as she resists help herself.

 In the waters of Shelly Bay, these four women find each other.
-They will survive shark sightings, bluebottle stings and heartbreak; they will laugh so hard they swallow water, and they will plunge their tears into the ocean's salt.
-They will find solace and companionship in their friendship circle, and learn that love takes many forms.
+They will survive bluebottle stings and heartbreak; they will laugh so hard they swallow water, and they will plunge their tears into the ocean's salt.
+They will find solace and companionship, and learn that love takes many forms.

 Praise for Sophie Green's THE INAUGURAL MEETING OF THE FAIRVALE LADIES BOOK CLUB